2021 Film Competition Deadlines

 - Films with US distribution (obtained prior to being selected for AFF screening) or films produced, financed or initiated by a major film studio or television network are ineligible for competition, but may be considered for a special screening.
 Selection for screening will be determined no later than one month prior to the festival.
 Films that have screened on US network or cable television or distributed to theaters prior to the festival dates are also ineligible for competition.

 - Short films that are publicly available online prior to the Festival may be considered for exhibition during the Festival, but will be ineligible for Jury Awards.
 We prefer that shorts not be publicly available online.
+Online, private screenings through a festival’s online program do not count as publicly available online.

 - Private invite-only screenings (for instance for cast and crew or donors) do not affect a film’s eligibility.